China issues algorithm provisions to protect online consumers and prohibit unfair competition behaviour.

 Algorithms shall facilitate information beneficial to the physical and mental health of minors.
 Recommended content that causes unsafe conduct or induces bad habits such as internet addiction is prohibited.

-Algorithms shall provide safe recommendations to the elderly and consider their needs in areas, such as elderly travel, medical treatment, consumption, and handling administrative affairs.
+Algorithms shall provide safe recommendations to the elderly.
+They also consider their needs in areas, such as elderly travel, medical treatment, consumption, and handling administrative affairs.

 Consumers shall have the right to fair pricing and rights.
 Namely, algorithms are prohibited from rendering unreasonable or illegal forms of differential pricing based on consumer behaviour and previous purchases.

-Violations can result in fines between 10,000 RMB and 100, 000 RMB, and criminal responsibility can be pursued where the violation constitutes a crime.
+Violations can result in fines between 10,000 RMB and 100, 000 RMB.
+Criminal responsibility can be pursued where the violation constitutes a crime.

-Though the Provisions primarily impact technology companies, fast-moving consumer goods (“FMCG”) and health companies should observe such legal obligations in their marketing strategies and advertisement campaigns.
-Particularly, companies who rely heavily on social media and key opinion influencers to promote FMCG and health products in the China market.
-Marketing messages should be aligned with the Provisions to ensure content does not damage the rights and interests of consumers – especially with minors or elderly consumers.
+Provisions primarily impact technology, fast-moving consumer goods (“FMCG”) and health sector.
+Though, companies should implement the legal changes in their marketing strategies and advertisement campaigns.
+Particularly, companies who rely heavily on social media and key opinion influencers.
+Marketing content shall not damage the rights and interests of consumers – especially with minors or elderly consumers.